 These are also the four characteristics that innovative firms and public administrations (the ones we must use as reference) request from the HE graduates they employ.
-Therefore, and once again: academic quality and labour-market/business requirements coincide and are not opposed.
+Therefore: academic quality and labour-market/business requirements coincide and are not opposed.

-...
-BUT, SEEMINGLY, A REVOLUTIONARY ANSWER
+...BUT, SEEMINGLY, A REVOLUTIONARY ANSWER

-But this is not what traditional academic organization, mainly in many continental European countries, is focused into:
+But this is not what traditional academic organization, mainly in many continental European countries - and, maybe, in African countries that more or less copy them-, is focused into:

-- Characteristics 3 and 4 are simply left aside: the only thing that matters remains (whatever be said in the literature) what students learn in the courses. - All courses are equally important: what matters is not whether they are "more general" or "more specific": they are courses, all of them in the same footing.
+- Characteristics 3 and 4 are simply left aside: the only thing that matters is what students learn in the courses. - All courses are equally important: what matters is not whether they are "more general" or "more specific": they are courses, all of them in the same footing.
 Students are meant to know everything about the content covered by the courses, an objective impossible to reach in a lifetime, much less in four or five years.
 The risk is that, instead of knowing everything of everything, the students end up not knowing well anything.